-Full time paid staff of St. Peter shall have day school tuition, enrollment and book fees waived for their children enrolled in the day school.
-Part-time St. Peter Macomb staff who work at least 10 hours per week for at least 30 weeks in the year, who have children enrolled in the day school, shall receive a \$300 tuition discount for each child enrolled in the day school.
+Full time paid staff of St. Peter Macomb shall refer to the Employee Manual for tuition policies.

+Part-time St. Peter Macomb staff shall refer to the Employee Manual for tuition policies.

 These benefits may have imputed income liability to St. Peter employees, which will be reflected on their W-2.